mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 ## T07
 ### Update folder structure of code

-In [Lecture 04](L04_code_folders.md) we saw one way of having a folder layout for models.
+In [Lecture 04](../lectures/L04_code_folders.md) we saw one way of having a folder layout for models.
 Implement this (or a variation thereof suitable for your programming language) for your mass-balance model.

 - this type of reorganisation is best done in just one repo whilst the other person waits
 - if you move the files, you may have to re-add them to git.
 Alternatively, you can use `git mv a b` to move them so git knows automatically
+- move the assertion-tests into their own folder+file
+  - now its a good time to also run the example `simple.*` during the tests.
+Do a check that the `total_massbalance`, `point_massbalance` stay the same (i.e. an *integration test*)
-- once reorganised, commit.
-Other person pulls
+- once reorganised, run tests, commit

 ## T08
 ### Dependency and environment setup